jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

 {{< s v="7" >}} This is not limited to frivolous objects.
 It also manifests as <!-- even affects  is often the secret motive of --> the most serious and important pursuits of life.

 {{< s v="8" >}} The poor man's ambitous son<!-- , whom heaven's anger has imbued with ambition, --> admires the condition of the rich.

-- He finds his father's cottage to be too small.
-  - He fancies that he should live with more ease in a palace.
+He finds that his father's cottage is too small.
+He wants to live with more ease in a palace.

-- He is displeased by walking on foot or by riding on horseback.
-  - He sees his superiors carried about in machines.
-  - He imagines that he could travel with less inconvenience like them.
+He is displeased by walking on foot or by riding on horseback.
+He sees his superiors carried around in machines.
+He imagines that he could travel with less inconvenience like them.

-- He feels naturally indolent.
-  - He thinks that having many servants would save him from a lot of trouble.
+He feels naturally indolent.
+He thinks that having many servants would save him from a lot of trouble.

 He thinks that if he had attained all these, he would be contented and happy.
 He is enchanted with this distant happiness.